Tony Moll

-Anthony Gene Moll (born August 23, 1983) is an American former professional football guard and offensive tackle of the National Football League (NFL).
+Anthony Gene Moll (born August 23, 1983) is an American former professional football player who was a guard and offensive tackle in the National Football League (NFL).
 He was selected in the fifth round of the 2006 NFL draft by the Green Bay Packers.
-He played college football for the University of Nevada, Reno (Nevada).
+He played college football for the Nevada Wolf Pack.

 He was also a member of the Baltimore Ravens, Jacksonville Jaguars, San Diego Chargers, and Washington Redskins.

 College career

 Sonoma

 Born in Sonoma, California, he attended Sonoma Valley High School where he was an All-Empire defensive end.
 He graduated from Sonoma Valley in 2001.

 Nevada

-Moll played college football at Nevada.
+Moll played college football for the Wolf Pack at the University of Nevada, Reno.
 He played tight end until his senior year when he was switched to left tackle, a position at which he earned first-team all-Western Athletic Conference honors.
 Nevada coach Chris Ault said of Moll, "He's as mentally tough as any athlete I've ever coached."